slr71/deployments/ansible/docs/index.md

 As you can see from the `jobs.call-workflow-passing-data.uses` field, this workflow calls out to the `skaffold-build.yml` workflow contained in the [cyverse-de/github-workflows](https://github.com/cyverse-de/github-workflows) repository tagged with `v0.0.7`.

+As part of the shared `skaffold-build.yml` file contained in the `cyverse-de/github-workflows` repository, a new JSON artifact file is created in the `builds/` directory of the [cyverse-de/de-releases](https://github.com/cyverse-de/de-releases) repository.
+An action after that sends a webhook request to [https://cicd-qa.cyverse.org](https://cicd-qa.cyverse.org) to trigger the deployment into the QA cluster.
+More info on the webhook configuration is provided below.

 Deployment
  - GoCD